TobiasTheViking/megaannex/README.md

 Edit the megaannex.conf file.
 Add your mega.co.nz username and password

-Note: The folder option isn't yet used.
+Note: The folder option in the megaannex.conf file isn't yet used.

 ## Commands for gitannex: